 OJJDP's National Training and Technical Assistance Center (NTTAC)

-- Connecting juvenile justice practitioners, policymakers, and constituents to appropriate TTA providers and resources.
+- Connecting juvenile justice and child victimization prevention practitioners, policymakers, and constituents to appropriate TTA providers and resources.

-- Promoting the use of best practices and standards in TTA assessment, planning, delivery, and evaluation.
+- Promoting the use of best practices and standards in TTA assessment, planning, and delivery.

 - Problem identification and assessment.